panda

 ChineseFor.Us

 Chinese For Us is one of the most well-organized YouTube channels on this list.
 There are clear categories for the videos, so you can focus on exactly what you want to learn.
 For example, there is a great series on learning the different tones that are used in Mandarin, an essential building block for beginners.
-There are also videos that correspond with the different HSK levels and others that teach Pinyin and basic characters.
+There are also videos that correspond with the different HSK levels to help you pass the test.
+I liked the series on Pinyin because I learned how to pronounce words right away while I worked on the longer process of learning Chinese characters.

 Listen to Chinese Podcasts